 With Astor on the wings, MG Motor sees spike in sales, ZS EV gets more bookings

-With Astor on the wings, MG Motor sees spike in sales, ZS EV gets more bookings2 min read .
-Updated: 01 Oct 2021, 11:33 AM IST
+With Astor on the wings, MG Motor sees spike in sales, ZS EV gets more bookings

 MG Motor recorded an increase of 28 percent in retail sales in September, compared to the same month last year.
 The carmaker is now gearing up to launch its latest product Astor SUV in India this month.